-I hypothesize that the with the removal of a strength requirement from the gravity compensation, that rehabilitation of dexterous movements will improve movement quality.
+I hypothesize that the with the removal of a strength requirement from the gravity compensation, that rehabilitation of dexterous movements will improve movement quality.1

-In particular, studies in chronic stroke populations which use robotic devices such as Harmony Exoskeleton (Fig. 1.1) to create or mediate experimental conditions [36] can be valuable for investigations into new therapeutic interventions or the fundamental neuromuscular function behind stroke impairment [20].
+In particular, studies in chronic stroke populations which use robotic devices such as Harmony Exoskeleton (Fig. 1.1) to create or mediate experimental conditions [35] can be valuable for investigations into new therapeutic interventions or the fundamental neuromuscular function behind stroke impairment [19].
 Studies in chronic stroke populations, despite limitations in potential motor recovery, can be valuable for investigations into the relationship between the neuromuscular control strategies available to individuals after a stroke for motions that require strength and/or precision.
-[37].
+[36].
 By utilizing the large population with chronic stroke, upper extremity exoskeleton rehabilitation intervention can continue expanding rehabilitation methods and movement learning towards recovery and improvement.
-[20].
+[19].

 A primary interest in this thesis is the relationship between neuromuscular control strategies available to an impaired, post-stroke individuals for both strength and dexterity.
-It has been shown that reducing upper extremity torque requirements through gravity compensation of limb weight can reveal motor function otherwise obscured by weakness or abnormal joint coordination patterns [38].
-Previous studies have suggested that the partial loss of corticospinal pathways leads to increased reliance on remaining neural pathways, resulting in abnormal coordinations and reductions in workspace [13, 37, 39].
-When strength output requirements are high, the body may rely on less coordinated pathways to perform tasks as a maladaptive strategy caused by a focus on task completion (and away from movement quality) [37].
-As shoulder torque output requirements increase, abnormal joint coordination patterns between the joints of the upper extremity increase, reducing workspace [38].
-Similar coordinations have also been seen in isometric joint torque generation tasks [40].
-Offloading limb weight, via Robotic Gravity Compensation (RGC), can allow for improved performance and control [41], seen as increased range of motion, accuracy, and potentially improved movement quality, as measured by various smoothness metrics [42].
+It has been shown that reducing upper extremity torque requirements through gravity compensation of limb weight can reveal motor function otherwise obscured by weakness or abnormal joint coordination patterns [37].
+Previous studies have suggested that the partial loss of corticospinal pathways leads to increased reliance on remaining neural pathways, resulting in abnormal coordinations and reductions in workspace [13, 36, 38].
+When strength output requirements are high, the body may rely on less coordinated pathways to perform tasks as a maladaptive strategy caused by a focus on task completion (and away from movement quality) [36].
+As shoulder torque output requirements increase, abnormal joint coordination patterns between the joints of the upper extremity increase, reducing workspace [37].
+Similar coordinations have also been seen in isometric joint torque generation tasks [39].
+Offloading limb weight, via Robotic Gravity Compensation (RGC), can allow for improved movement quality, as measured by various smoothness metrics [41].

-&lt;sup>1Portions of this chapter originally appear in a paper submitted by Hailey, de Oliveira, Ghonasgi, Deshpande, and Rose [1].
+1Portions of this chapter originally appear in a paper submitted by Hailey, de Oliveira, Ghonasgi, Deshpande, and Rose [1].
 Here, this work was expanded to include additional presentation of results and discussion.